ayubhali/Kattisol-automation/README.md

 # Kattis Solutions

 This repository is where I share solutions to problems from [Kattis](https://open.kattis.com/) as I learn C++.
 It's a mix of challenge and fun, and I'm excited to see where this journey takes me.
-Updates will come as I solve more problems.If a solution is wrong/incorrect or would like to provide suggestions please contact me on discord ```plotsu```
+Updates will come as I solve more problems.
+If a solution is wrong/incorrect or you would like to provide suggestions, please contact me on discord `plotsu`.

 ## Problems
 | Problem | Difficulty | Language | Solution |